 A dental bridge is a tooth replacement option for patients missing a single tooth or several consecutively missing teeth.
 It works by bridging the gap between teeth.
 The bridgework is a series of prosthetic teeth linked together and supported by an anchor on either side of the gap.
-A dental bridge is supported by the surrounding natural teeth which require grinding down in order to provide a place to attach the bridge.
+A dental bridge is supported by the surrounding natural teeth, which require grinding down to provide a place to attach the bridge.

-The teeth portion are attached to the base and typically made of plastic or porcelain but can differ depending on quality, color and size.
+The teeth portion is attached to the base and is typically made of plastic or porcelain but can differ depending on quality, color, and size.
 The only real pros to choosing dentures are the cost and time to complete them.
-Dentures cost significantly less than dental implants in the beginning and they will ready for you in about 3-6 weeks.
+Dentures cost significantly less than dental implants in the beginning, and they will be ready for you in about 3-6 weeks.
 However, there are dietary restrictions, fears of falling out or slipping, extra care and repairs, and the risk of bone loss when you choose dentures to replace your missing teeth.

 Because your jawbone continues to deteriorate, dentures usually need adjustments.
 The fit will constantly be changing because your jawbone is changing.
 You may need to get your dentures readjusted, relined, or replaced completely multiple times throughout your lifetime.

 Dentures also typically require adhesive to stay in your mouth properly.
 This gets messy and irritating.
 It also requires you to remove your dentures at night and clean them separately.
 This takes time and dedication, taking enough care so you don’t harm the dentures but also get them cleaned properly.